 But this is not the case.

 Thus, there are four factors (at least, possibly more) that you need to help your company culture along, making it successful and vibrant.

 Factor 1 – Hiring people that fit:

-This may sound odd, discriminatory almost, but taking your time and hiring people that fit with your company ethos will ensure that your internal company culture does not take a nose dive before you have even started.
+This may sound odd, discriminatory almost, but taking your time and hiring people that fit with your company ethos will ensure that your internal company culture does not take a nosedive before you have even started.

 However, when the pressure is on, the hiring process can lead to people being hired on a whim or in a rush.
 Hence, you need to ensure that your hiring process is rigorous.
-Some companies ask prospective employees to shadow a current employee for a day or two, to see if they have the aptitude for the organisation, as well as the skills for the job.
+Some companies ask prospective employees to shadow a current employee for a day or two, to see if they have the aptitude for the organization, as well as the skills for the job.

 One bad hiring decision can lead to you inadvertently introducing a toxic element into your company; choose with care!